Insights

 In contrast, adoption is slower in emerging markets due to lower technological infrastructure and varying levels of market sophistication.
 However, even in these regions, there is growing interest in outcome-based models as they offer a way to enhance product value and customer satisfaction.

-Overall, outcome-based models are reshaping the agrochem industry through innovation, delivering measurable results, and fostering stronger partnerships between suppliers and farmers.
-Agrochemical corporations bridge the farmer financing gap through low-interest and flexible loans, cost-effective insurance, and partnerships with financial institutions.
+Overall, outcome-based models are reshaping the agri-chem industry through innovation, delivering measurable results, and fostering stronger partnerships between suppliers and farmers.
+Agri-chem corporations bridge the farmer financing gap through low-interest and flexible loans, cost-effective insurance, and partnerships with financial institutions.
 Financial technology platforms leverage analytics and AI to evaluate a farmer's creditworthiness and provide customized financial solutions.
 This capital access has increased financial stability across the global food supply chain, and has been complemented by educational initiatives in financial literacy and technology integration.
-However, commercial banks are the biggest source of farm loans — more than a third of the $199 billion outstanding loans as of December 2023 in the US — an opportunity for agrochem firms to grow farmer financing.
+However, commercial banks are the biggest source of farm loans — more than a third of the $199 billion outstanding loans as of December 2023 in the US — an opportunity for agri-chem firms to grow farmer financing.

 Emerging revolutionary trends